Published- March 2023

 Engineering specialists and Automotive suppliers with designated expertise in electronics, are jointly looking for the heating systems after electrification of buses, trucks and work machines in future: The companies are signing agreement upon a technology collaboration for development of thermal systems.
 With that manufacturers are taking the next step in this growing market, offering customers seamless system development for thermal management solutions for electric vehicles.

 The High voltage coolant heater technology was developed to meet the demand for fast-acting solutions as the thermal management systems of vehicles increasingly become decoupled from the internal combustion engine, permanently in the case of electric vehicles (EVs) and for longer parts of the drive cycle in hybrid electric vehicles (HEVs).
 By offering consistent temperature distribution inside the battery pack and its cells.

-The Global Automotive high voltage coolant heater market is estimated at $850 Million in 2020, growing at 20% CAGR till 2026.
+The Global Automotive high voltage coolant heater market is estimated at $ 1.7 Billion in 2022, growing at 17% CAGR till 2030.

-The global prices for Li ion batteries are decreasing at a pace faster than expected and is about to hit the target price of $100/ kWh.
+The global prices for Li ion batteries are decreasing at a pace faster than expected and is about to hit the target price of $100/ kWh, though the prices increased in 2022.
 This brings about larger battery packs in EV vehicles including PHEVs who will look to increase the overall electric range.
 Thus the power required by the electric coolant heater will also increase

 With the Thermal Management System for electric vehicles, Webasto introduced a new technology, new components and new units in one fully integrated system.
 The concept ensures constant and optimal temperatures for passenger, battery, drive train and power electronics.
 The system comprises the proven High-Voltage Heater HVH 100 with a constant efficiency of 95 percent.